-Until 8 January 2023, at the V&A museum in London, UK, Beatrix Potter: Drawn to Nature will be the first exhibition to tell the complete life story of Beatrix Potter, one of the best-loved authors of Children’s fiction in the 20th Century.
+Until 8 January 2023, at the V&A museum in London, UK, the exhibition Beatrix Potter: Drawn to Nature will be the first to tell the complete life story of Beatrix Potter, one of the best-loved authors of Children’s fiction in the 20th Century.
 Realized through a major partnership with the National Trust, this playful and interactive exhibition will invite visitors of all ages to rediscover this household name and explore the breadth of Potter’s achievements and multifaceted life, from storyteller to natural scientist and conservationist.

 The exhibition will showcase over 240 personal objects including rarely seen letters, manuscripts, sketches, coded diaries, family photographs, examples of commercial merchandise and personal artifacts.
 It will celebrate her early talent for storytelling, her business acumen and her fascination with the scientific study of the natural world, as well as her passion for sheep farming and conservation – a legacy still felt today.

 Across four sections, the exhibition will follow Potter’s journey from London to the Lake District, where she eventually settled.
 The first section, Town and Country, will provide a backdrop to her childhood in South Kensington in London; Under the Microscope will highlight Potter’s interest in natural science; A Natural Storyteller will reveal her almost accidental journey to becoming a best-selling author; finally, Living Nature will follow Potter to the Lake District and celebrate her profound impact on the natural landscape.

 Visitors will leave the exhibition having met the real Beatrix Potter, an exceptional woman, determined to gain success and respect in notoriously closed-off male-dominated fields: from the field of science and mycology to the fells of Cumbria.